 Frequently Asked Questions

 Digital customer experience (DCX) refers to any interaction between a brand and its prospective customers through digital channels such as websites, social media, email, and chat.
-It encompasses the overall perception of the brand that customers develop over time, including activities like browsing for reviews, searching for products online, interacting with mobile apps, or contacting customer service for help.
+It encompasses the overall perception that customers develop of a brand over time based on these digital interactions.
+Activities like browsing for reviews, searching for products online, using a brand’s mobile app, or contacting customer service online are all part of DCX.
+Note: DCX focuses only on digital touchpoints, not offline experiences.
 [Source]

 How does digital customer experience differ from overall customer experience?

-Customer experience (CX) includes every customer interaction, both online and offline, and reflects the general feelings and impressions customers have about a brand.
-Digital customer experience is a subset of CX, focusing only on digital interactions and touchpoints between a brand and a customer, such as websites, social media, mobile, and email.
+Customer experience (CX) includes every interaction a customer has with a brand, both online and offline, and shapes their overall impression of the brand.
+Digital customer experience (DCX) is a subset of CX, focusing exclusively on digital interactions and touchpoints such as websites, mobile apps, and social media.
+Note: DCX does not include in-person or offline experiences.
 [Source]

 Why is digital customer experience important for businesses?

-Digital customer experience is crucial because it directly impacts customer retention and brand loyalty.
-For example, 73% of customers will switch brands if they don't receive consistent service across channels, and 91% are likely to buy again after a positive experience.
-Customers who feel emotionally connected to brands have a 306% higher lifetime value.
-In today's digital-first world, providing a seamless and consistent omnichannel digital experience is more important than ever.
+Digital customer experience is critical because customers are increasingly using digital and hybrid channels to interact with brands.
+For example, 73% of customers will likely switch brands if they don’t get consistent service across channels (Salesforce), and 91% are likely to buy again after a positive experience (Salesforce).
+Customers who feel emotionally connected to brands have a 306% higher lifetime value (PR Newswire).
+Note: These statistics highlight the importance of delivering consistent, high-quality digital experiences.
 [Source]

-What are the benefits of a successful digital customer experience strategy?
+What are the main benefits of a successful digital customer experience strategy?

-Businesses can measure digital customer experience using metrics such as Customer Satisfaction Score (CSAT), Net Promoter Score (NPS), and Customer Effort Score (CES).
-Additional methods include collecting direct feedback through surveys and monitoring churn rate to identify areas for improvement.
+Brands can measure digital customer experience using metrics such as Customer Satisfaction Score (CSAT), Net Promoter Score (NPS), and Customer Effort Score (CES).
+Additional methods include collecting direct feedback through surveys and analyzing churn rates to identify pain points.
+Note: These metrics should be combined with operational data for a comprehensive view.
 [Source]

 What are best practices for building a digital customer experience strategy?

-Best practices include prioritizing customer experience, leveraging customer data (such as CSAT and CES), creating seamless omnichannel experiences, and making content easily accessible.
-Brands should use unified platforms to centralize channels and customer insights, and adopt content creation tools that ensure consistency and reusability across touchpoints.
+Best practices include prioritizing customer experience, leveraging customer data (such as CSAT and CES), creating seamless omnichannel experiences, making content easily accessible, and using unified taxonomies for content.
+Note: Success depends on ongoing measurement and adaptation to customer feedback.
 [Source]

-How does Hygraph help businesses deliver better digital customer experiences?
+How does Hygraph help improve digital customer experience?

 What integrations does Hygraph support?